By Debbie James Confidence isn’t a word used often by economic commentators in these straitened times.

 I read yesterday that faith in the economy had fallen to its lowest level since the eve of the 2008 financial crash.

 How ironic that farming seems to be bucking the trend.
 The agriculture industry in Wales experienced some of its worst years when the general economy was booming.
-Now it’s agriculture’s turn for some better times.
+Now it’s agriculture’s turn for

-At recent agricultural events I have detected a distinct sense of growing optimism and sure enough a recent survey conducted by NFU Cymru confirmed that confidence in the farming sector is indeed increasing.
+At recent agricultural events I have detected a distinct sense of growing optimism and sure enough a recent survey conducted by NFU Cymru confirmed that confidence in the farming sector is indeed

 More than half of farmers say they will probably expand production in the next five years.
 After many years of under-investment resulting from poor returns this is heartening news.